purien/IoSE/server_r3/readme.txt

 Go to admin
-Start list_SCP03.bat to list applications in the secure element Start helloInstallSCP03.bat to download TLS-SE in the secure element
+Start list_SCP03.bat to list applications in the secure element Start helloInstallSCP03.bat to download TLS-SE in the secure element Start_RACS_Console_Local.bat to open a RACS console, enter LIST then ENTER ENTER